Jim Doyle: Retirement

-Doyle served as chair of the Midwestern Governors Association in 2007.

-In October 2007, the Republican-led Assembly, Democratic-controlled Senate, and Governor Doyle passed a balanced budget that approved transferring $200 million from a medical malpractice fund to the Medical assistance trust fund.
-In July 2010, the Wisconsin Supreme Court ruled that the transfer was illegal and that the state must restore the money to the malpractice fund.
+As of 2016, Doyle was an attorney 'of counsel' in the Madison office of the law firm Foley & Lardner and served on the corporate board of Epic Systems and Exact Sciences.

-Personal life and family
+Personal life

-Jim Doyle is a fifth generation state officeholder in Wisconsin.
-His mother, Ruth Bachhuber Doyle, represented Dane County in the Wisconsin State Assembly in the 1940s; his maternal grandfather, Frank E. Bachhuber, represented Marathon County in the Assembly in the 1930s; his great-grandfather and great-great-grandfather, Andrew Bachhuber and Max Bachhuber, represented Dodge County in the Assembly in the 19th century.
+Jim Doyle is a fifth-generation state officeholder in Wisconsin.
 Doyle is married to Jessica Laird Doyle, niece of former Congressman Melvin Laird, and great-granddaughter of William D. Connor, who was lieutenant governor of Wisconsin from 1907–1909, and great-great-granddaughter of Wisconsin State Representative Robert Connor.
 They have two adopted sons, Gus and Gabe, a daughter-in-law, Carrie, a grandson, Asiah, and granddaughters Lily and Lucy.